Skip to main contentSkip to navigation

 How Does Dual Parity Make RAID 6 Different?

-RAID 6 utilizes dual distributed parity, allowing the array to survive two simultaneous drive failures.
+RAID 6 uses dual distributed parity, which allows the array to survive two simultaneous drive failures.
 Two independent parity blocks are distributed across every stripe: P parity (XOR, identical to RAID 5) and Q parity (a second, algebraically independent calculation).

-- Because P and Q are algebraically independent, the controller can solve a system of two equations to reconstruct two missing blocks per stripe.
+• Because P and Q are linearly independent, the controller can solve a system of two equations to reconstruct two missing blocks per stripe.
 The specific algorithm used to compute Q varies by controller manufacturer.

 These properties make RAID 6 the default choice for enterprise NAS enclosures with six or more bays, file servers storing archival data, and backup targets where rebuild safety matters more than raw write throughput.
 Synology, QNAP, and TrueNAS all support RAID 6 (sometimes marketed as "SHR-2" in Synology's case).